 I'll have to create new persona because those guys aren't me.
 I'm socially liberal while fiscally conservative and I do not let ideology drive my politics.
 If a republican has the right answer to a question, fine with me.
 I'll nod, smile and agree with comments made by Joe Scarborough and vote for Barack Obama the same day.
 There are two things I hate about politics: that people actually believe what Sean Hannity yells on his programs is news and that our politics is focused on political parties rather than problems and their solutions.

 I grew up in Elmhurst, Illinois, about 15 miles west of Chicago.
-Like our current President, my mother is white and my father is black.
+Like our past President, my mother is white and my father is black.

 After finishing up at York Community High School in Elmhurst, I moved to Champaign-Urbana for undergrad and after graduating in the mid 90s, moved to Chicago for law school at DePaul University.
 Now, I own a Chicago firm that represents individuals in personal injury, wrongful death and medical malpractice matters; in 2011, I was named one of 40 Illinois attorneys under 40.
 In 2013, I was named a Superlawyers' Rising Star.
 I am fortunate, in that I love what I do and I'm proud to do it.